The Kingcombe Centre

 Opening timesThe Kingcombe Centre is open from 10am - 4pm, 7 days a week.

-The Kingcombe Centre will be closed between 31 October 2021 and 31 January 2022.
-The surrounding nature reserve remains open all year round.
+The Kingcombe Centre will be closed between 29 October 2021 and 31 January 2022.
+The surrounding nature reserve, car park and toilets remain open all year round.

 Best time to visitAll year round.
 The Kingcombe Meadows Nature Reserve surrounding the centre has something to offer wildlife enthusiasts all year round, and each season holds different delights on the nature reserve, with May/June being peak wild flower meadow season.